Discover Ancient Egypt

 Day 6 The West Bank of the Nile + Valley of Kings

 Focusing on the amazing sites of the West Bank, you’ll begin your exploration early this morning in the fabled Valley of Kings.
 Here, the pharaohs of the 18th Dynasty abandoned the pyramid tradition of Dahshur and Giza in favor of tombs built deep in the mountainside.
 Each pharaoh also constructed a mortuary temple at the edge of the valley, some distance away from the actual tombs.
-Sixty four ancient Egyptian rulers are buried here, but only a handful of the temples remain, including Madinat Habu – the tomb of Ramses III with its impressive exterior walls.
-The fabled final resting place of King Tutankhamen and the fabulously decorated tomb of Ramses VI are also among the highlights awaiting our exploration here in the Valley.
+Sixty four ancient Egyptian rulers are buried here, but only a handful of the temples remain.

 Also fascinating, we’ll visit the ancient Egyptian village of Deir el-Medina.
 More than 3,000 years ago during the New Kingdom period, this community was home to the thousands of artisans and laborers who constructed the tombs and temples in the Valley of Kings.
 In addition to this unusual archaeological site, your morning sightseeing also includes the Colossi of Memnon, two towering statues of Amenhotep III that stand like guards along the road to the Valley of Kings.